 Of secondary interest is the Engine Block Number.
 This is a more generic number for the series of block casting used.

 One of my followers, Tony, sent me an email.
 He pointed out that if you look closely in the above photo, above the metal body tag, you can see faintly in blue the numbers 4955.
 I went out to look at the car again and I can make it out, very faintly.
-I have no idea what this means, especially in light of the note from Jaguar Heritage Trust below.
-Could have been a switcheroo at the factory that got lost in the paperwork or could have been someone at a bodyshop years later having some fun.
-I’ll probably never know!

 Recently I visited the Coventry Foundation in Columbia, SC in order to meet, greet, and thank Dr. Thomas Haddock, who was visiting there to do some research.
 Dr. Haddock is the co-author of the 500+ page book “Jaguar E-Type Six-Cylinder Originality Guide”.
 I refer to this book quite a bit and wanted to take this opportunity to personally thank Dr. Haddock for putting in the work to produce this book.
 Well, one thing led to another and I presented Dr. Haddock that facts as I knew them about my body number descrepency.
 George Camp, the director of the Coventry Foundation, also participated.
 First, both generally agreed that documentation errors were made both orginally at the factory and currently by the folks that produce the Heritage Certificates.
 As we got into the specifics of my case, I recounted to Dr. Haddock the observation that an alternate body number could be seen in blue crayon next to my body number tag.
 Dr. Haddock immediately picked up on the significance of this.
 He directed me to page 438 in his book, where there was a picture of a body number tag where there was a “strikethrough” of the number on the tag, in blue crayon.
 We then pulled up the photo of my body tag.

 I had not noticed this before but in addition to the faint evidence of body number 4955 having been applied in blue crayon to the sheet metal above the tag, the tag itself had a strikethrough in blue crayon.
-Dr. Haddock and George Camp both discussed that the metal body tag was applied by the Abby Panels as a form of inventory control as their products left their facility and where sent to Coventry.
+Dr. Haddock and George Camp both discussed that the metal body tag was applied by the Abby Panels as a form of inventory control as their products left their facility and were sent to Coventry.
 At Coventry, bodies to some degree were sent to the assembly line not neccesarily in order of Abby Panels tag number, as it might be more efficient to take the one closest to the warehouse door, so to speak.
 These pictures from Porter’s book give you an idea of why that could be the case.

 Both Dr. Haddock and George Camp felt that the Body Number written in blue crayon was the one the car went down the assembly line with.
 It agrees with the number on the Commision Plate and the Heritage Certificate.
 As such, the number imprinted on the metal body tag, V5139, is not the “matching” body number for this car.
 4955 is the matching number.
 It will remain a mystery why the Jaguar Heritage Trust records show this same tag number to have been used in a car that went down the assembly line ~45 days later.
 I would hazard to guess that the metal tag on that car has been “corrected” with blue crayon, just like mine.